gooish/CV-website/README.md

 This is a simple Flask webapp with a minimal backend to serve a website with a form and relay the form's responses to Telegram.
 Configuration files are prepared for deploying on Heroku, though the app can (probably) be configured for any WSGI deployment.

+An instance can be found running at https://ttpk.fi/cv/

 ### Running the app
 The app depends on Flask and python-telegram-bot, while the deployment depends on Gunicorn.
 The app can be debugged by running
 `python3 wsgi.py` (for no debug flag enabled) and `python app/main.py` (for the Flask debug flag enabled).